emvicy/documentation/frontend.md

 **autoAssign variables**

-If you created your module via myMVC.phar (see: [Creating a Module](/3.4.x/creating-a-module)) or you added additional context information to your route by yourself, you can easily auto assign all [additional route infos](/3.4.x/routing#adding-additional-context-information-to-route):
+If you created your module via Emvicy.phar (see: [Creating a Module](/3.4.x/creating-a-module)) or you added additional context information to your route by yourself, you can easily auto assign all [additional route infos](/3.4.x/routing#adding-additional-context-information-to-route):

 _autoAssign variables to template (assuming module is `Foo`)_